kevinlindley/DemonCore/README.md

 # DemonCore
-A very simple noise module for learning norns, Lua and SuperCollider.
+A very simple noise module for Norns but with a mind of its own.

 ## Requirements
 * Norns